FlorianBx/portfolioV3/src/posts/2025-06-04-caching-with-piniacolada-sweet-performance.md

 date: 2025-06-04
 ---

-# Caching with Piniacolada: Sweet Performance for Your App

 Want to make your app snappier and cut down on API calls?
 Meet **Piniacolada**—a super easy, high-performance caching library that’s as refreshing as its name.
 Here’s how to use it, from one performance fan to another.

 ---